Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group10_AaronOliver_NikhillJoshi_SaraSafa/Group10_Project.md

 <img src="images/pooling_graph.jpg" width="700">

-The *Abdalhamid* study among other literature on sample pooling rely on an important assumption about the samples - the vast majority of samples should **not** contain SARS-CoV-2.
+The *Abdalhamid* study, among other literature on sample pooling, rely on an important assumption about the samples - the vast majority of samples should **not** contain SARS-CoV-2.
 As a thought experiment, we can consider three scenarios in which we can test a matrix of *n* by *m* samples.

 In Scenario 1, we use sample pooling on a batch of samples where all of the samples test negative for COVID-19.
 To get this result, the total number of tests we needed to perform was *n* for each of the rows and *m* for each of the columns, for a total number of tests of *n + m*.